 Kefir is really easy to make and maintain.
 It will come with directions but I will quickly explain how to make and care for them.

 Kefir directions; Put whole milk in a glass container with your kefir grains, cover the top with cheese cloth and leave it out on the kitchen counter for as little as 24 hours and up to a few days.
 The temperature of your kitchen, how much milk you put in and how thick you like your kefir will affect how long it sits out for.
 It's a little bit of an experiment at first.
 When your kefir is ready, strain it into a glass or plastic bowl using a plastic or ceramic mesh (kefir does not like metal).
-The strained liquid is ready for consumption, though if you don't want to consume it right then and there you can cover it and put it in the fridge for at least a few days.
+The strained liquid is ready for consumption.
+If you don't want to have it the moment you strain it, in my experience, it will keep in the fridge for at least a few days.
 You can also put the strained thick liquid in a couple of layers of cheese cloth and hang it for at least 24 hours and make kefir cheese with it.
 The yellowish clear liquid that drains from it is whey.
 You can use it for pickling or you can add it to your smoothies.
 The grains that end up in the plastic strainer can go back in a clean glass container with whole milk and the same process begins again.
 If you’re going on vacation for a few weeks, just put the kefir grains with whole milk in the fridge (open top - just a layer of cheese cloth) and that’s it.
 When you get back strain in plastic mesh and re-start the process.
 The low temperature of the fridge slows down the bacteria and the yeast growth.
 If you’re going away for a few months, I suggest dropping off your kefir grains with a neighbor.

-Cheese lovers can either make their own cheese or buy cheese straight from the farmer if you don't want it with plastic, which is hard I know, not many of us live close to farms or have easy access to them.
+Cheese lovers - You can either make their own cheese or buy cheese straight from the farmer if you don't want it with plastic, which is hard I know, not many of us live close to farms or have easy access to them.
 Most farmers use paper, waxed on one side, when they sell their cheese.
 If you need an alternative or need to re-wrap your cheese because the paper ripped, you can dip cotton cloth in vinegar, and then wrap your cheese in it or you can follow the instructions on MommyPotamus to make your beeswax cheese wrap.
-You can also take your home-made reusable food wrap to the farmers market and ask for the farmer to put the cheese directly into your food wrap.
+You can take your home-made reusable food wrap to the farmers market and ask for the farmer to put the cheese directly into your food wrap.
 For those of you who plan on making cheese or straining kefir cheese with a cheese cloth - the only place I was able to find reusable, organic cheese cloth with no plastic wrap is made by a company named EcoPeaceful (it's on amazon).